Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/04_Polymorphism/01_Method_Overriding.md

 # 4.1 Method Overriding

+> [!Note]
+> Polymorphism is a core concept in Object-Oriented Programming (OOP) that allows a single interface or method to represent different behaviors based on the specific object being used.
+>
+> The word literally translates to "many forms."

 Method overriding lets a **derived class** provide its own implementation of a method already defined in the **base class**.

 The method must have the same **name**, **return type**, and **parameters**.